-We all know weddings an get expensive, and excessive.
-As a wedding photographer on Martha’s Vineyard I see first hand just how lavish these events can be.
-While your wedding day should be special, beautiful and uniquely yours, it can still be all of those things while being less wasteful.
-Plus, on top of feeling great about tying the knot you can feel good about lessening your impact too!
+We all know weddings can get expensive and excessive.
+As a wedding photographer on Martha’s Vineyard, I see firsthand just how lavish these events can be.
+While your wedding day should be special, beautiful, and uniquely yours, it can still be all of those things while being less wasteful.
+Plus, on top of feeling great about tying the knot, you can feel good about lessening your impact too!
 Executing a “green wedding” doesn’t have to be hard, it just takes some thoughtful consideration.

 Here are some of our favorite green wedding ideas that are easy to implement, and won’t take away from the beauty and elegance of your affair.
 Remember even small details can make a big impact on your big day!

 6. Go natural with your place cards and signage.
 You can also use plant matter for your place cards and table assignments.
 Get crafty by writing on things like eucalyptus leaves, flat rocks, and wooden bark or shingles for your signs and display notes.
-And of course there’s all sorts of green inspiration on Pinterest!
+And of course, there are all sorts of green inspirations on Pinterest!